storybookjs/react-native/README.md

 # getstorybook

-Easiest way to add Storybook support to your project
+Easiest way to add Storybook support to your project.